Studying Jonah 1

 Below is the Studying Jonah Bible Study for Jonah 1.

-Our hope and desire is that as you use this Bible Study you will begin to learn how to study the Bible on your own.
+Our desire is to help people learn how to study God’s Word and discover its intended meaning - understanding its message the way the original audience would have heard it.
+And that’s exactly what you can expect in this Bible Study on the book of Jonah.
 Throughout the study, we’ll be using questions from the CHARA Bible Study Guide, which will show you how to get the most out of studying the book of Jonah, by discovering what questions to ask and how to stay focused on the original intended meaning of the text.
-You’ll notice these CHARA questions are BOLDED throughout this Bible Study, so you can easily see where and how this study method can help you discover more of the Bible for yourself.
+You’ll notice these CHARA questions are BOLDED and NUMBERED throughout this Bible Study, so you can easily see where and how this study method can help you discover more of the Bible for yourself.

 Also, don’t miss the video that accompanies this Bible Study (below) as the Chara Project team talks about what we can learn from studying Jonah 1 (also available as a podcast!).